Move daily, live fully

 |

 Canada’s 24-Hour Movement Guidelines show how to balance physical activity, sedentary time and sleep every day to help people live their best lives.
-Canada’s 24-Hour Movement Guidelines recommend to add movement throughout your day, including a variety of types and intensities of physical activity:
+The guidelines recommend:

 |